 - To be eligible for an award, each project must satisfy several statutory requirements.
 The purpose of this section of the narrative is to include enough information so that reviewers can assess whether a project meets the determinations listed below. - Specific suggestions about what to include in the narrative are included in Section D.2.h. of the NOFO. - The six determinations are . . . - The project improves the safety, efficiency or reliability of the movement of goods through a port or intermodal connection to a port. - The project is cost effective.
-(This does not apply to a small project at a small port.) - The eligible applicant has the authority to carry out the project. - The eligible applicant has sufficient funding available to meet the matching requirements. - The project will be completed without unreasonable delay. - The project cannot be easily and efficiently completed without Federal funding or financial assistance available to the project sponsor. - We'll discuss these determinations in more detail in the next section of the presentation.
+(This does not apply to a small project at a small port.
+It also does not apply to projects in noncontiguous states or territories.) - The eligible applicant has the authority to carry out the project. - The eligible applicant has sufficient funding available to meet the matching requirements. - The project will be completed without unreasonable delay. - The project cannot be easily and efficiently completed without Federal funding or financial assistance available to the project sponsor.